DSPy

 It also changes the meaning of prompt engineering.
 A prompt becomes less like an artisanal instruction and more like a compiled artifact produced from a program, a metric, and examples.
 That shift makes AI systems easier to compare, reproduce, and revise when models change.

 For RAG and agent systems, DSPy is especially relevant.
 A retrieval pipeline can be represented as a program with retrievers, generation modules, answer checks, and metrics.
 An agent can be represented as a loop with tool-using modules, observations, and task-level success measures.
-This creates a path from demo engineering toward software-engineering discipline.
+This creates a path from demo engineering toward software-engineering discipline, especially when paired with AI Agent Observability and AI Audit Trails.

 Limits and Risks

-- Metric capture: optimization can overfit to a metric that misses factuality, safety, user intent, fairness, or operational risk.
+- Metric capture: optimization can overfit to a metric that misses factuality, safety, user intent, fairness, uncertainty, privacy, or operational risk.

 - Hidden brittleness: a compiled prompt can still fail when the model, distribution, tool output, or retrieved context changes.